Matteo Ricci: Ricci in China

 During the winter of 1598, Ricci, with the help of his Jesuit colleague Lazzaro Cattaneo, compiled another Chinese-Portuguese dictionary, in which tones in Chinese syllables were indicated in Roman text with diacritical marks.
 Unlike Ricci's and Ruggieri's earlier Portuguese-Chinese dictionary, this work has not been found.

 In 1601, Ricci was invited to become an adviser to the imperial court of the Wanli Emperor, the first Westerner to be invited into the Forbidden City.
 This honor was in recognition of Ricci's scientific abilities, chiefly his predictions of solar eclipses, which were significant events in the Chinese world.
 He established the Cathedral of the Immaculate Conception in Beijing, the oldest Catholic church in the city.
 Ricci was given free access to the Forbidden City but never met the reclusive Wanli Emperor, who, however, granted him patronage, with a generous stipend and supported Ricci's completion of the Zhifang Waiji, China's first global atlas.

-Once established in Beijing, Ricci was able to meet important officials and leading members of the Beijing cultural scene and convert a number of them to Christianity.
+Once established in Beijing, Ricci was able to meet important officials and leading members of the Beijing cultural scene and convert a number of them to Christianity, the most prominent being leading agronomist Xu Guangqi.

 Ricci was also the first European to learn about the Kaifeng Jews, being contacted by a member of that community who was visiting Beijing in 1605.
 Ricci never visited Kaifeng, Henan Province, but he sent a junior missionary there in 1608, the first of many such missions.
 In fact, the elderly Chief Rabbi of the Jews was ready to cede his power to Ricci, as long as he gave up eating pork, but Ricci never accepted the position.

 Ricci died on 11 May 1610, in Beijing, aged 57.
 By the code of the Ming Dynasty, foreigners who died in China had to be buried in Macau.
 Diego de Pantoja made a special plea to the court, requesting a burial plot in Beijing, in the light of Ricci's contributions to China.
 The Wanli Emperor granted this request and designated a Buddhist temple for the purpose.
 In October 1610, Ricci's remains were transferred there.
 The graves of Ferdinand Verbiest, Johann Adam Schall von Bell, and other missionaries are also there, and it became known as the Zhalan Cemetery, which is today located within the campus of the Beijing Administrative College, in Xicheng District, Beijing.

 Ricci was succeeded as Provincial Superior of the China mission by Nicolò Longobardo in 1610.
 Longobardo entrusted another Jesuit, Nicolas Trigault, with expanding and editing, as well as translating into Latin, those of Ricci's papers that were found in his office after his death.
 This work was first published in 1615 in Augsburg as De Christiana expeditione apud Sinas and soon was translated into a number of other European languages.